cscsCSCScscs/pyodbc/Troubleshooting:-Generating-an-ODBC-trace-log.md

 ### General Notes

+- Always review your trace logs before submitting them.
+They may contain your connection string, which might include the server address/port, user credentials, or other details you might not want to make public.

-Remember to turn off ODBC tracing after generating your log file.
+- Remember to turn off ODBC tracing after generating your log file.
 Logging ODBC activity slows down ODBC operations and the log file will quickly become very large.